example42/puppet-tp/README.md

 Some parameters allow to configure tp::conf and tp::dir resources directly from tp::install (inheriting the same settings and options):

 -   **conf_hash**.
 Default: { }.
 A hash of tp::conf resources to create.
-These resources will refer to the same application specified in the tp::install $title and inherits the settings ensure, settings_hash, options_hash and data_module
+These resources will refer to the same application specified in the tp::install $title and inherits the settings ensure, settings_hash, my_options and data_module
 -   **dir_hash**.
 Default: { }.
 A hash of tp::dir resources to create, as for the conf one.

 Parameters are also available to customise the tiny data settings which affect package and service names, repos settings, file paths and so on.
 The params are common to all the tp defines, check [Updating tiny data and using alternative data sources](#Updating-tiny-data-and-using-alternative-data-sources) section for details.